Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Main Results

-In conclusion, the robustness of MINLP Heuristic comes at the cost of losing computational efficiency.
-Therefore, to achieve a balance, we want to choose an appropriate parameter of the number of grids used by MINLP Heuristic.
-For example, it can be 70 for Case I or 60 for Case II, which makes MINLP Heuristic robust enough for its promising applications in real scenarios while enjoying accuracy, efficiency, and near-optimality.
+In summary, the robustness of MINLP Heuristic comes at the cost of losing computational efficiency.
+For the case studies under consideration, a balance is achieved for $N_s = 70$ for Case I or $N_s = 60$ for Case II.
+This makes the MINLP Heuristic robust enough and its applications promising.